Telluride’s Via Ferrata has evolved from underground status to a hugely popular and well-known route.

 Telluride’s Via Ferrata

 Even if some of its sections seem more like an exposed hiking trail than a rock climb, make no mistake, our via ferrata route requires technical climbing abilities and gear.
 An accident on the via ferrata could easily have fatal consequences, and even a sprained ankle can quickly become a serious event and potentially a major rescue.
 Please read through the list of recommended gear, safety tips and general information at the bottom of this page before you head out.
-If you have any doubts about your abilities, please hire a local guide to take you for a more enjoyable (and less stressful) experience.
+We highly recommend hiring a local guide to take you for a more enjoyable, safe, and less stressful experience.

 If you have anything to report about the route, such as loose holds, maintenance concerns, changes in the route or other info, please contact us.

 If you are a fan of Telluride’s Via Ferrata (the Krogerata) and are interested in helping to keep the route free and open to the public for future generations, we encourage you to learn about and donate to the Via Ferrata Sustainability Fund.

 Telluride’s Via Ferrata is located at the east end of the box canyon on the south-facing wall below Ajax Peak.
 To access it, drive up the Bridal Veil Falls Road or park at the bottom and walk up.
 There are two access points, lower and upper.
 It is about a ½-mile from the bottom parking area near the mine settling ponds to the lower trail head, and 1.75 miles to the upper trail head.
 Please refer to the ‘Map’ tab for more information about access points, private property to avoid, and suggested parking locations.